marveld21/Election_Analysis/README.md

 # Election Analysis

 ## Overview of Election Audit
 ### We are tasked with analyzing results from an election using the polling data.
-We also need to create a python script that will be able to break down data in future elections
+We also need to create a python script that will be able to break down data in future elections.

 ## Election Audit Results
 ### Election turnout by county: